moh682/Soft-Databases/README.md

 - [ ] Assignment A1: HBase
 - [x] Assignment A2: MongoDB
 - [ ] Assignment A3: Cypher
-- [ ] Assignment A4: Graph Algorithms For Search in Graph Database
+- [x] Assignment A4: Graph Algorithms For Search in Graph Database
 - [ ] Assignment A5: Neo4j Cluster
 - [ ] Assignment A6 - Redis
+- [x] Exam project